microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 7. Provide the Application/Client ID of your GMM UI application, the name follows this convention `<solutionAbbreviation>`-ui-`<environmentAbbreviation>` i.e. gmm-ui-int.
 Make sure to select the Authorized scope.
 8. Click "Add application"

+*The following steps need to be completed after a successful deployment*

 ## Grant Permissions